CGCookie/retopoflow/docs/changelist.md

     - Ray casts ignores source geometry that is clipped (near clip only) or culled (backface)
     - Brush size (PolyStrips, Strokes, Relax, Smooth) is more consistent across screen
     - Fixed many smaller bugs
-    - Restructured and cleaned code base
+    - Restructured, refactored, and cleaned code base
+    - Auto saves will make a few attempts before alerting of failure

 ### RetopoFlow 3.2.9&rarr;3.3.0